-Whether you are using Google Analytics or some other service, you need to keep track of how your SEO strategies are working, measure & track SEO Results.
+Whether you are using Google Analytics or some other service, you need to keep track of how your SEO strategies are working and measure & track SEO Results.

 This gives you the chance to see which tactics are right for your content and what needs to be done about the strategies that are not working.